Random projections in gravitational wave searches of compact binaries: Random projection

 \section{Random projection}

-The core theoretical idea behind the RP technique is the Johnson-Lindenstrauss (JL) lemma~\cite{johnson1984extensions}, which states that a set of $2 N_T$ vectors in $\mathbb{R}^{N_s}$ can be mapped into a randomly generated subspace $\mathbb{R}^{k}$ of dimension $k \sim \mathcal{O} \left(\log 2 N_T \,/\epsilon^2\right)$ while preserving all pairwise $L_2$ norms to within a factor of $(1\pm \epsilon)$, where $0<\epsilon<1$, with a very high probability.
+The core theoretical idea behind the RP technique is the Johnson-Lindenstrauss (JL) lemma~\cite{johnson1984extensions}, which states that a set of $2 N_T$ vectors in $\mathbb{R}^{N_s}$ can be mapped into a randomly generated subspace $\mathbb{R}^{\ell}$ of dimension $\ell \sim \mathcal{O} \left(\log (2 N_T ) \,/\epsilon^2\right)$ or greater, while preserving all pairwise $L_2$ norms to within a factor of $(1\pm \epsilon)$, where $0<\epsilon<1$, with a very high probability.
 Here, $\epsilon$ is the mismatch or distortion tolerated in the pairwise $L_2$ norms between any two filters after projection.
 Thus, RP also approximately preserves any statistic of the dataset that is characterized by such pairwise distances.
-The RP of $\bf H$ onto $\mathbb{R}^{k}$ produces $\bf {H \Omega}$; the accuracy of this data-oblivious transformation depends on the target dimensions and sampling distribution of the ${N_s\times k}$ projection matrix $\mathbf\Omega$.
-While it is enough to sample the entries independently and identically distributed from a sub-Gaussian distribution, here we choose them independently from a Gaussian distribution with mean zero and variance $1/{k}$, i.e., $\mathcal{N}(0,\, 1/{k})$, thus producing a Gaussian quasi-orthonormal random matrix~\cite{dasgupta1999elementary,dasgupta2000experiments} such that $ \langle \mathbf\Omega \mathbf\Omega^T \rangle = I$.
-Results obtained from RP-based processing can vary depending on the actual choice of the distribution (from which elements of $\mathbf\Omega$ are drawn), and in a statistical sense, these results arising from different choices of $\mathbf\Omega$ are expected to be equivalent due to the quasi-orthonormality of the projection, as explained geometrically in Appendix~\ref{appendix:geometricExplanation}.
+The RP of $\bf H$ onto $\mathbb{R}^{\ell}$ produces $\bf {H \Omega}$; the accuracy of this data-oblivious transformation depends on the target dimensions and sampling distribution of the ${N_s\times \ell}$ projection matrix $\mathbf\Omega$.
+While it is enough to sample the entries independently and identically distributed from a sub-Gaussian distribution, here we choose them independently from a Gaussian distribution with mean zero and variance $1/{\ell}$, i.e., $\mathcal{N}(0,\, 1/{\ell})$, thus producing a Gaussian quasi-orthonormal random matrix~\cite{dasgupta1999elementary,dasgupta2000experiments} such that $ \langle \mathbf\Omega \mathbf\Omega^T \rangle = I$.
+Results obtained from RP-based processing can vary depending on the actual choice of the distribution (from which elements of $\mathbf\Omega$ are drawn), and in a statistical sense, these results arising from different choices of $\mathbf\Omega$ are expected to be equivalent due to the quasi-orthonormality of the projection.
+(See Supplemental Material for a geometric explanation.)